dgonzalb/BambooPaymentDoc/content/en/docs/Versions/Refunds.md

 linkTitle: "Refunds"
 date: 2024-08-02T08:46:32-05:00
 Description: >
-  Refunds and voids are related to the process of reversing a purchase already confirmed or the cancellation of a pre-authorized purchase.
+  Refunds allow you to reverse a confirmed purchase, either partially or in full, accommodating various scenarios such as customer returns, order cancellations, or billing corrections.
 weight: 30
 tags: ["subtopic"]
 ---